tabishfayyaz/notes-and-books/kotlin-programming-big-nerd-ranch.md

 - A **compile-time constant** (const val MAX_EXPERIENCE: Int = 5000) must be defined outside of any function, including **main**, because its value must be assigned at compile time.
 A compile-time constant exists before any of these assignments take place. **main** and your other functions are called during runtime (when the program is executed), and the variables within them are assigned their values then.
 - Basic types for a compile-time constant: _String, Int, Double, Float, Long, Short, Byte, Char, Boolean_
 - Press the Shift key twice to open the Search Everywhere dialog.
 Begin entering **show kotlin bytecode** in the search box
-- <mark>Unlike Java, Kotlin provides only one kind of type: reference types.</mark>
+- Unlike Java, Kotlin provides only one kind of type: reference types.
 - The Kotlin compiler will, where possible, use primitives in the Java bytecode, because they do indeed offer better performance

 ### Any class can declare main: